solidity-labs-io/forge-proposal-simulator/docs/testing/integration-tests.md

 import { MockToken } from "path/to/MockToken.sol";
 import { MultisigPostProposalCheck } from "path/to/MultisigPostProposalCheck.sol";

+// @dev This test contract inherits MultisigPostProposalCheck, granting it
+// the ability to interact with state modifications effected by proposals
-contract MultisigProposalTest is MultisigPostProposalCheck {
+// and to work with newly deployed contracts, if applicable. contract MultisigProposalTest is MultisigPostProposalCheck {
     function test_vaultIsPausable() public {
         Vault timelockVault = Vault(addresses.getAddress("VAULT"));